riosil/EdgeLED/README.md

 * 13 Oct 2021 - FastLED 3.4 works OK.
 Added Micronucleus bootloader v2.5.
 Minor tweak to the example code.

-* 29 Dec 2021 - V2.0 board; replace pads for 4-core phone handset cable (2 ground wires) with pads for 3-core cable, move pads for SPI bootloader programming to a separate connector (J2).
+* 29 Dec 2021 - V2.0 board; replace pads for 4-core phone handset cable (2 ground wires) with pads for 3-core cable, move pads for ICSP bootloader programming to separate connector (J2).
 Note missing ground on J2 pin 6 needs to be added manually.

 ---
 *© Keep Calm styles, though used in the UK since 1939, may be copyright in the EEA/EU by Keep Calm and Carry On Ltd.*